-The Foundation’s focus on collaboration has helped to formalize and deepen existing ties between local organizations as well as forge new ones.
-Drawing on the diverse skills of local not-for-profit and governmental agencies, the Skokie Community Foundation’s unique grant program has funded 30 grants totally $150,000, addressing a broad range of community concerns.
+Since 2015, we have awarded $25,000 or more in grants annually.
+SCF’s focus on collaboration has helped to formalize and deepen existing ties between local organizations as well as forge new ones.
+Drawing on the diverse skills of local not-for-profit and governmental agencies, since 2015, SCF’s unique grant program has funded 44 grants totaling more than $250,000, addressing a broad range of community concerns.